Traditions of the University of Santo Tomas: Misa de Apertura

 As a catholic university, UST opens each school year with the Mass of the Holy Spirit called as Misa de Apertura.
 The mass is usually officiated by a bishop, concelebrated by the Prior Provincial of the Dominican Province of the Philippines, the Rector of the university, and priests of the Priory of St. Thomas Aquinas, and clergy studying or teaching in the university.
+The Mass is held at Santisimo Rosario Parish, and is participated by all faculty members (donning their academic dress) and university officials, and selected student representatives.
 The opening of the school year is formally declared by the Apostolic Nuncio or his delegate, in consonance with the status of UST as a pontifical university.

-In 2012, apostolic nuncio to the Philippines, archbishop Giuseppe Pinto, led the mass and the opening rites of the school year.